elijahelephant/touchtypo/README.md

 ### Percolation

 A min-heap has the property that every item is smaller than its children.
-So if you add or remove items from your heap,  you'll need to move them around to keep this property.
+So if you add or remove items from the head, they move around.